ricardogodi/dna-profiling-project/README.md

 - **process**: Processes the loaded DNA against the database to find matches.
 - **search**: Conducts a search to identify a DNA match in the database.
 - **#**: Exits the application.

+## Code Availability

+Due to copyright restrictions, the complete source code is not included in this public repository.
+However, if you are interested in reviewing the full code, I can provide access to the entire private repository.
+Please contact me directly, and I will be happy to grant you permission to read the repository.

 ## Copyright and Acknowledgments